aoikida/libsei-gcc/README.rst

 See our `technical report
 <https://se.inf.tu-dresden.de/pubs/papers/behrens15b.pdf>`_ for the detailed algorithm, its fault model, and correctness proofs.

-For examples using *libsei* check:
+Check the following links for examples using *libsei*:

 - the `examples <https://bitbucket.org/db7/libsei/src/tip/examples/>`_ directory;
 - Hardened `Memcached <https://bitbucket.org/db7/libsei-memcached>`_; and